Kittery Point, Maine | A Quiet Summer Destination

 With an afternoon open for exploring, Jim, Brewski, and I did just that, heading south from the outlets to the Kittery traffic circle, where we picked up Route 236 South.
 We made our way along 236, which turns into Route 103 — seemingly without warning – past Fort McClary State Park, a historic site that offers sweeping grounds and stunning water views.

 It’s a pretty drive that winds past coastal cottages stained in hues of grey, green, and blue, lobster boats bobbing in the harbor, and scores of hydrangeas and roses pushing their blossoms through the fences along the roadside.
-The lobster traps stacked in neat rows on front lawns and buoys suspended from outbuildings proclaim this a fishing village, home to hardworking men and women who mine the sea for a living.
+It’s the lobster traps stacked in neat rows on front lawns and buoys suspended from outbuildings that proclaim this a fishing village.

 We meandered through the village center, then hooked a right onto Chauncey Creek Road and then another onto Seapoint Road, eventually ending up in the small parking area that marks the entrance to Seapoint Beach.
 According to the sign, dogs are allowed on the beach during the day until June 15th.
 According to another sign, however, only residents with valid dump stickers are allowed to park at the head of the beach after May 15th.
 It was an overcast Monday in early June with few people around, so we decided to roll the dice and let Brewski run around while we kicked off our shoes and dug our toes into the sand.